06 Dec Moray Ruins and Maras Salt Ponds, Sacred Valley

 Fiona Black – South America Travel Centre

 The day started out with incredible views of the Sacred Valley and stunning mountains peaks.
-I was participating in an excursion to two of the highlights of the Sacred Valley: Moray Ruins and the Maras Salt Ponds.
+I was participating in an excursion to Moray Ruins and the Maras Salt Ponds, two of the highlights of the Sacred Valley.
 As I was staying at explora Valle Segrado hotel this excursion was included in my stay and had a twist, instead of hopping on and off a bus and only seeing the views through a bus window, we were hiking 11 km from above the Moray Ruins, spending the day exploring the Sacred Valley and it’s towns before finishing at the Maras Salt Ponds.
-In my opinion was the best way to visit these two beautiful places.
+In my opinion this was the best way to visit these beautiful places.

 There were five of us on this excursion along with our guide Marco.
 The explora van dropped us at the starting point, which was at about 3,500 metres above sea level, where we began walking downhill on a trail used only by locals and explora guests.
 We enjoyed waving hello to farmers on their way to the market with their stock and admiring the adobe style farm houses scattered throughout the valley.